Low magnesium level

 Outcome depends on the condition that is causing the problem.

 When to Contact a Medical Professional

-Hypomagnesemia can be a life-threatening emergency.
-Call your health care provider right away if you have symptoms of this condition.
+When your body’s magnesium level drops too much, it can be a life-threatening emergency.
+Call your provider right away if you have symptoms of this condition.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.